-- 1. Provide academic programs in teacher education and the liberal arts and sciences that cultivate life-long intellectual virtue, prepare graduates professionally, and promote Christian principles in the application of studies; - 2.
-Provide academic support that facilitates progress, complements and completes academic inquiry, and encourages achievement; - 3.
-Cultivate a student experience directed toward the formation of the whole person in virtue, wisdom, maturity, wellness, and Christian friendship through social, spiritual, and academic activities; - 4.
-Provide opportunities to engage with the local community, especially those related to cultural and intellectual interests, continuing education, catechetics, and Faith formation and practice; - 5.
-Steward the gifts and resource entrusted to the College to benefit students, faculty, and staff; and - 6.
-Sustain the College by promoting its mission and providing for its temporal needs.
+- 1. Provide academic programs in education and in the liberal arts that foster the intellectual and moral virtues, professional excellence, and integration of faith and life. - 2.
+Provide services and support that facilitate academic progress, inquiry, and achievement. - 3.
+Cultivate a student experience directed toward the formation of the whole person in virtue, wisdom, maturity, and Christian friendship through social, spiritual, and academic activities. - 4.
+Provide opportunities to engage with the local and broader communities, especially in endeavors related to cultural and intellectual interests, continuing education, catechetics, and faith formation. - 5.
+Steward the gifts and resources entrusted to the College to advance its mission.